TrueDollar/dollar-docs/README.md

 # Empty Set Documentation

-This repo contains the documentation for the Empty Set Dollar (ESD) project.
+This repo contains the documentation for the True Seigniorage Dollar (TSD) project.

-The live URL of the site is https://docs.emptyset.finance
+The live URL of the site is http://docs.truedollar.finance/

 ## Summary